James Millhollin: Television

 Great Vegetable Rebellion"; and the next year he played Horace Burkhart in "The Con Man", an episode of the CBS series The Doris Day Show.

 He also appeared in the TV series Batman as Alfred Slye, a criminal lawyer for Harry, the evil twin brother to Chandell, portrayed by Liberace.

 He also appeared in the pilot of The Brady Bunch as Mr. Pringle.

-He was also appeared as Humus the funeral director for Felix's bird Albert in a 1970 episode of The Odd Couple.
+He also appeared as Humus the funeral director for Felix's bird Albert in a 1970 episode of The Odd Couple.

 Death

 Millhollin retired to Mississippi, where he died of cancer on May 23, 1993, at the age of 77 in Biloxi.